jrpat/hoot/README.md

-The syntax of `each` is the same as Tcl's [`foreach`](https://jim.tcl.tk/fossil/doc/trunk/Tcl_shipped.html#_foreach), so you can for instance loop over the keys and values of a dictionary:
+The syntax of `each` is the same as Tcl's [`foreach`](https://jim.tcl.tk/fossil/doc/trunk/Tcl_shipped.html#_foreach), so you can loop over the keys and values of a dictionary.
+For example:

 ```text
 $[+ each {k v} {a 1 b 2 c 3} +]